 The Organization records resources for accounting and reporting purposes into three net asset categories: unrestricted, temporarily restricted, and permanently restricted, based on the existence or absence of donor-imposed restrictions.
-For the year ended September 30, 2017, the Organization had only unrestricted net assets.
+For the years ended September 30, 2018 and 2017 the Organization had only unrestricted net assets.